redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 let point = { longitude: 12.34, latitude: 56.78 }
 ```

 A `text` field is a lot like a `string`.
 If you're just reading and writing objects, they are identical.
 But if you want to *search* on them, they are very, very different.
-We'll talk about that when we add search to our API but the tl;dr is that `string` fields can only be matched on their whole value—no partial matches—and are best for keys while `text` fields have full-text search enabled on them and are optimized for human-readable text.
+We'll talk about search more later, but the tl;dr is that `string` fields can only be matched on their whole value—no partial matches—and are best for keys while `text` fields have full-text search enabled on them and are optimized for human-readable text.

 ### Repository